The News Magazine of HCU

 To hear the podcast, visit Episode #99 Sierra Humphrey – Biology Student

-March 18, 2019: Mary-Ellen Hall HBU Softball Coach, HBU Softball
+March 18, 2019: Mary-Ellen Hall HCU Softball Coach, HCU Softball

-Mary-Ellen Hall is in her third decade as head coach of the HBU Softball team.
+Mary-Ellen Hall is in her third decade as head coach of the HCU Softball team.
 Hall has racked up many wins, and led the Huskies through the return to NCAA Division I play.
 Hall was a Husky herself, playing volleyball and graduating in 1988.
 Coach Hall is known for leading her players to successful competition and for encouraging academic achievement.

 March 25, 2019: Mandi Humphrey Music Student, College of Fine Arts